4 reasons why an old website might be holding back your search engine rankings

 A content management system (CMS) makes updating your site much easier, which in turn makes you more likely to update your site on a regular basis.
 A redesign using a CMS like WordPress or Shopify for ecommerce can give you the ability to update your site with confidence.

 Users’ internet speeds have improved dramatically over the years, so when they encounter a site which takes too long to load, their patience is slim.
-Many users will return to search results in less than 10 seconds of loading time, and many users won’t even wait that long.
+Most users will return to search results in less than 7 seconds of loading time.

-Older websites may have outdated or inefficient code, large images, or applications like Flash, which lead to long loading times, if they load at all.
+An outdated website may have inefficient code, large images, or old applications, which lead to long loading times, if they load at all.
 This leads to lost traffic across the board, but especially on mobile devices which may struggle to load your non-mobile-friendly, deprecated site over mobile data connections.
-Google has indicated that your site’s loading speed does affect rankings as well, though not as much as other factors.
+Google indicates a site’s loading speed does affect rankings, though not as much as other factors.

 A new website should load quickly enough for today’s internet users.
 However, be wary of adding too many bells and whistles, as even brand-new websites can be slow to load if not properly built.